 Effective 2015, all students must complete a computer based assessment of online learning readiness.
 Based on the results, students may be required to complete one or more interventions prior to enrolling in an online course.
-These interventions include successful completion of CTS 060 - Essential Computer Usage (or CIS 110 - Intro to computers) and Fast Track to Online Learning.
+These interventions include successful completion of CTS 060 - Essential Computer Usage (or a comparable computer course) and Fast Track to Online Learning.
 All students must complete Moodle Online Orientation prior to enrolling in an online course.